Jennifer Clement

 Jennifer Clement (born 1960) is an American-Mexican author.
-Clement has written several novels, including Gun Love (2018) and Prayers for the Stolen (2014), and published several collections of poetry and the memoirs 'Widow Basquiat' (2001)and 'The Promised Party'(2024).
-She is the first and only woman president of PEN International, elected in 2015.
+Clement has written several novels, including Gun Love (2018) and Prayers for the Stolen (2014), and published several collections of poetry and the memoirs Widow Basquiat (2001) and The Promised Party (2024).
+She is president emerita of PEN International, and was the first and only woman to be elected to this position (2015).

 Early life and education

 Born in 1960 in Greenwich, Connecticut, Clement moved in 1961 with her family to Mexico City, where she later attended Edron Academy.
 She moved to the United States to finish high school at Cranbrook Kingswood School, before studying English Literature and Anthropology at New York University.
 She received her MFA from the University of Southern Maine.

 She is the co-director and founder, with her sister Barbara Sibley, of the San Miguel Poetry Week.
 Clement lives in Mexico City, Mexico.

 Writing career

 Clement's first book, Widow Basquiat, is a memoir about artist Jean-Michel Basquiat's relationship with his muse Suzanne Mallouk—told from Mallouk's perspective.
 It was originally published in 2000 and re-released in 2014 as Widow Basquiat: A Love Story.
 Glenn O'Brien in Artforum wrote: "Magical…Widow Basquiat conjures real characters, a real time and real place.
 It's not theory – it's representation. … The life of Basquiat … is a joyous lightning bolt when it is described in true detail, as it is in Clement's extraordinary as-told-to poem."

 Her first novel, A True Story Based on Lies, was a finalist in the Orange Prize for Fiction.

 Prayers for the Stolen came out in 2014 and became a New York Times Book Review Editor's Choice Book, First Selection for National Reading Group Month's Great Group Reads, and appeared internationally on many "Best Books of the Year" lists, including The Irish Times.

 Auf der Zunge ("On the Tip of the Tongue"), was published by Suhrkamp in Germany in April 2022.

 Clement is also the author of several books of poetry: The Next Stranger with an introduction by W. S. Merwin (1993), Newton's Sailor, Lady of the Broom (2002) and Jennifer Clement: New and Selected Poems (2008).

 Her prize-winning story A Salamander-Child is published as an art book, with work by the Mexican painter Gustavo Monroy.